 Nevertheless, there are rehab options for people who are struggling with crystal meth use.
 While there is certainly a challenge in treating meth addiction, avoiding relapse, and overcoming the effects of the drug, comprehensive care can help individuals meet these challenges head on and increase the chances of complete meth recovery.
 Certainly, research-based meth treatment options are worth pursuing to avoid or minimize the damage this drug can cause.

 Like many drugs of abuse, methamphetamine was originally produced as a potential medicine, and it has been used to help people with various physical and mental health conditions, including:

 - Serious weight control issues

-In fact, a form of meth, as well as a weaker version of a similar stimulant called amphetamine, is still used for ADHD treatment in a limited manner.
+In fact, a form of crystal meth, as well as a weaker version of a similar stimulant called amphetamine, is still used for ADHD treatment in a limited manner.

 Despite its medical uses, meth quickly proved to be highly problematic due to its addictive qualities and to health issues that result from long-term use of the drug.
 Meth produces a potent and long-lasting high, as described by Medical News Today, and it is highly sought out by people who want a stimulant high.

 People Who Use Meth